 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which is intended to improve reportable segment disclosure requirements primarily through enhanced disclosures about significant segment expenses.
 The amendments in this Update are effective for all public entities for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
-The guidance is to be applied retrospectively to all prior periods presented in the financial statements.
-The Company is currently evaluating the impact of the new standard on its consolidated financial statements and related disclosures.
+The Company adopted this accounting standard update retrospectively on December 31, 2024.
+Newly required disclosures has been included in Note 14 - "Segment Information".

 In December 2023, the FASB issued Accounting Standards Update No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which requires that an entity, on an annual basis, disclose additional income tax information, primarily related to the rate reconciliation and income taxes paid.
 The amendments in this Update are effective to be applied prospectively for annual periods beginning after December 15, 2024, with early adoption permitted.
-The Company is currently evaluating the impact of the new standard on its income tax disclosures.
+The Company has not early adopted this update, and is currently evaluating the impact of the new standard on its income tax disclosures.